 The Best Picnic Spots in Brisbane

-Wait till the weather is just right, then fill your esky with cold beer, natural wine and an oversupply of snacks and get picnicking.
+Wait till the weather is just right, fill your esky with cold drinks and an oversupply of snacks, then get picnicking.

 Concrete Playground

-With greener pastures aplenty dotting the expanse of the CBD and the surrounding suburbs, there are many wide-open spaces to head to with your trusty rug and a basket filled with snacks and cold bevs.
+With greener pastures aplenty dotting the expanse of the CBD and the surrounding suburbs, there are many wide-open spaces to head to with your trusty rug and a basket filled with snacks and cold bevs — or, you could picnic on the river itself.
+Don't know where to start?
+Here's 11 options.

 cp-line